MileHacker Logo

 Getting Around

-• Express Transportation: Private taxis or pre-arranged hotel transfers are faster.
+• Express Transportation: Private taxis or arranged-in-advance-arranged hotel transfers are faster.

 • Efficient Routing: Group World War II sites by geographical area to minimize travel time.